How To Make Ermine Frosting: Your Complete Guide

 Sugar is the source of sweetness for this buttercream.
 I use granulated and cook it with the flour and milk, which allows it to dissolve completely and create a silky smooth textured buttercream.

 Milk is the liquid that contributes water to the flour paste, allowing the starch granules to swell and dissolve the added white sugar.
-Milk proteins add a bit of bulk and flavor.
-The fat content is not important and so any type of milk can be used.
-Ensure you add cold from the fridge as this allows the flour to distribute more evenly before heating and preventing clumps.
+Ensure you add cold from the fridge, allowing the flour to distribute more evenly before heating and preventing clumps.
+Whole milk (with 3.5% fat content) is required for the best version of this frosting.
+Milk contains a specific kind of fat called phospholipids, which are excellent emulsifiers.
+Using lower-fat milk will result in a looser, less stable buttercream that will be hard to work with.

-Unsalted butter is the primary source of fat and therefore, stability for this buttercream.
+Unsalted butter is the primary source of fat and, therefore, is the stability of this buttercream.
 It is key to any of my emulsion-based frostings because it contains a key component inside the butter called an emulsifier.
 This ties together ingredients; in this case, it’s bringing together the sweetened flour paste and fat in the butter.

 Vanilla is the primary flavoring agent for this frosting, but you can use any extract you like.
 Some extracts are stronger than others, so look up proper conversions before making this switch.

-It’s always good to add a bit of salt to balance the sweetness of frostings and icings.
-I always use finely granulated (sometimes called “table salt”) for frostings, which dissolves much more readily than the Kosher varieties.
+Adding salt to balance the sweetness of frostings and icings is always good.
+I use finely granulated (sometimes called “table salt”) for frostings, which dissolve much more readily than Kosher varieties.

 Why do you need flour in a buttercream?
 What flours work in Ermine Buttercream?

 Wheat-based all-purpose flour is the classic choice for Ermine Buttercream, but I often get asked for substitutions.
 My experiments show you can substitute wheat flour with most finely ground flours.
-I didn’t test nut-based flours, but my guess is that they can’t be used alone without another type listed here.
+I didn’t test nut-based flours, but I guess that they can’t be used alone without another type listed here.

 Gluten seems to play little to no role in stability, as most of the flours I tested are gluten-free, and the frostings had similar stabilities throughout.
 Instead, what is more important is the strength of gelatinization - or its ability to thicken and gel liquids.
 (Gelatinization sounds very familiar to gelatin, the animal-based collagen proteins that firm up Jell-O. In this context, however, gelatinization refers to starches' gelling process.)

 Here are the flours I tested for Ermine Buttercream.
-Although each starch has different gelatinization temperatures and strengths, they thicken around the same temperature (200 °F/93° C) and for this application can be used interchangeably.
+Although each starch has different gelatinization temperatures and strengths, they thicken around the same temperature (200 °F/93° C) and can be used interchangeably for this application.
 Some do have a have a few notes, which I’ve indicated below:

 All these modifications tasted delicious.
 However, there were some notable standouts: